sonicv6/euphonica/README.md

 ## TODO
 - Password support
-- Browse by folder
 - Browse by genre
 - Realtime lyrics fetching
 - Library management operations such as tag editing (will require access to the files themselves)
 - An "All tracks" page with advanced, freeform querying to take full advantage of MPD v0.21+'s new query syntax